Five Steps to Swifter Turn Times

-The appraisal profession is constantly evolving.
-Often, it seems, appraisers are asked to supply more information or have steps added to their process.
-All of this is to ensure the end user gets the best data to be had.
-To stay current with the continuously changing requirements, Real Property Metrics is always seeking new tools and improving processes to increase efficiency so we can do more work for faster.
-Since Real Property Metrics knows that time is important to everyone, we've listed some items you can do to accelerate the process on any appraisals ordered with Real Property Metrics.
+The appraisal profession is evolving at all times.
+On a regular basis, it seems, appraisers are asked to include additional information or have steps added to their process.
+All to guarantee their client gets the best information available.
+In order to keep up with the continuously changing requirements, Real Property Metrics is constantly seeking additional tools and improving processes in order to increase efficiency so we can do more work for you.
+Since Real Property Metrics knows that time is important to everyone, here are some items you can do to reduce turn times on any appraisals you order with Real Property Metrics.

 - Are you ordering appraisals online?

-- With online ordering, you automatically receive e-mail acknowledgements that the request was received, and fast, secure .PDF format report delivery.
-This tip alone will save the most time!
-We don't have to re-key information from a fax, and nor will you wonder whether the order was received.
+- By ordering online, you automatically get e-mail confirmations that the order was received, and fast, secure .PDF format report delivery.
+This tip single-handedly will save the most time!
+We don't have to manually enter information from a fax, and you don't have to wonder whether the order was received.

-- Complete and accurate subject property information is key.
+- Verify that the subject property information is accurate and complete.

-- Being just one number off on the street address can really add unnecessary time to an appraisal assignment.
+- There's nothing like being one number off on the street address to add unnecessary time to an appraisal assignment.
 And if you have a tax parcel number, plat map number, subdivision name or anything else that uniquely identifies the property, please pass it along.
-Even a list of recent area sales is welcome — remember, however, that professional appraisers must always do their own due diligence on comparable sales, and ours may differ from yours.
+We even welcome lists of recent sales from the area — though be advised that professional appraisers must always do their own due diligence on comparable sales, and ours might differ from yours.

-If you have any questions about your property or a job we're working on for you, you're always welcome to contact us
+Feel free to call us at if you have any questions about your property or an assignment we're working on for you.

-- It's relatively easy to appraise a cookie-cutter house.
-Most of an appraiser's time is spent analyzing how features unique to a property contribute to or detract from what otherwise would be a property's market value.
-At the time you order your report, be sure to let us know if there are unique elements of the home or surrounding area -- for example, it's recently had an addition built on, it's subject to zoning restrictions, it's susceptible to flooding.
-While these are things that we'd find out on our own, knowing them as early as possible makes your report arrive faster.
+- It's relatively easy to appraise a cookie-cutter home.
+Most of an appraiser's time is spent analyzing how unique elements contribute to or detract from what otherwise would be a property's market value.
+When ordering your report, let us know if there are unique elements of the home or surrounding area -- for example, it's had a recent addition put on, it's subject to zoning restrictions, it's predisposed to flooding.
+These are things we would find out on our own anyway, and knowing them sooner makes your report arrive earlier.

 - Be sure the occupants know the the plan.

-Hearing it directly from you -- the person they've been working with on their loan -- some info about the appraisal process, who we are, and especially that dusting and polishing won't make it more likely their sale will close, and likely decrease the appraisal inspection time.
-Our website has several pages of useful information about the appraisal process for homeowners.
-I encourage you to share it with your customers.
+Hearing from you -- a person they've been working with on their loan -- some information about the appraisal process, who we are, and especially that dusting and polishing won't increase their home's value one little bit, and can shorten the time it takes to inspect a home.
+Our website has multiple pages of relevant information about the appraisal process for homeowners.
+Please feel free to share it with your customers.
 They can even call us if they want to familiarize themselves with our staff and services.
-And tell them it's in their interest to set the appointment without delay!
+And tell them it benefits them to set the appointment without delay!

-- Phone and fax tag are a thing of the past with up-to-the-minute status updates available online, anytime, 24/7.
-As we complete each important milestone in an assignment, that information can be viewed instantly online.
-It's never been faster to keep track of your report's status.
+- No more phone and fax tag.
+Up-to-the-minute status updates are available online, anytime, 24/7.
+As we complete each important milestone in an assignment, that information is available to you online.
+There's no easier or faster way to keep track of your report's status.